NEW: Israel urges P5+1 powers to show "determination, not weakness" with Iran

 During the height of tensions, oil prices soared to $110 a barrel.
 The price per barrel of crude oil finished last week at $92.50 per barrel.

-Iran met with the IAEA for the first time in three months in Vienna, Austria, last week.
+The Iranians met with the IAEA for the first time in three months in Vienna, Austria, last week and are expected to meet again Monday.

 Tensions over Iran’s nuclear program have roiled the Middle East, with Iran threatening earlier this year to close the Strait of Hormuz, a vital oil shipping lane, if sanctions were imposed on its exports of crude oil.